t-webber/jet-centre/docs/GETTING_STARTED.md

 You will need to create a database for this project.
 You can do so either

 - in your postgresql environment terminal: Install Postgres, then create a local Postgres database and Postgres role with `CREATEDB`, `LOGIN` and `PASSWORD`.
-- With a gui application, such as [pgAdmin4](https://www.pgadmin.org/download/).
+- with a gui application, such as [pgAdmin4](https://www.pgadmin.org/download/).

 With your postgresql login (often `postgres`), database name and password, you can make the database url as such: